 Research and Monitoring

-We work with wildlife departments, protected area managers and communities to assist their efforts to defend elephants against ivory poachers and traffickers.
+We work with wildlife departments, protected area managers, and communities to assist their efforts to defend elephants against ivory poachers and traffickers.
 We develop and deploy cutting edge tracking systems to monitor and protect elephants.
-Through our Elephant Crisis Fund we support more than 37 partners in the implementation of over 50 different projects aimed at stopping the killing, stopping the trafficking and ending the demand for ivory.
+Through our Elephant Crisis Fund we have supported more than 83 partners in the implementation of over 300 different projects in 40 different countries (July 2020) aimed at stopping the killing, stopping the trafficking, and ending the demand for ivory.